-7.16 SPI serial I/O controller
+7.15 SPI serial I/O controller

-The LPC2378 contains one SPI controller.
+The LPC2364/66/68 each contain one SPI controller.
 SPI is a full duplex serial interface designed to handle multiple masters and slaves connected to a given bus.
 Only a single master and a single slave can communicate on the interface during a given data transfer.
 During a data transfer the master always sends 8 bits to 16 bits of data to the slave, and the slave always sends 8 bits to 16 bits of data to the master.

 - Compliant with SPI specification

-- Synchronous, Serial, Full Duplex Communication
+- Synchronous, serial, full duplex communication

 - Combined SPI master and slave

 - Maximum data bit rate of one eighth of the input clock rate

 - 8 bits to 16 bits per transfer

-7.17 SSP serial I/O controller
+7.16 SSP serial I/O controller

-The LPC2378 contains two SSP controllers.
+The LPC2364/66/68 each contain two SSP controllers.
 The SSP controller is capable of operation on a SPI, 4-wire SSI, or Microwire bus.
 It can interact with multiple masters and slaves on the bus.
 Only a single master and a single slave can communicate on the bus during a given data transfer.
 The SSP supports full duplex transfers, with frames of 4 bits to 16 bits of data flowing from the master to the slave and from the slave to the master.
 In practice, often only one of these data flows carries meaningful data.

-Compatible with Motorola SPI, 4-wire TI SSI, and National Semiconductor Microwire buses
+- Compatible with Motorola SPI, 4-wire Texas Instruments SSI, and National Semiconductor Microwire buses

 - Synchronous serial communication

 - Master or slave operation

 - 8-frame FIFOs for both transmit and receive

 - 4-bit to 16-bit frame

 - DMA transfers supported by GPDMA

-7.18 SD/MMC card interface
+7.17 SD/MMC card interface (LPC2368 only)